Jacob Stallings

-Jacob Daniel Stallings (born December 22, 1989) is an American professional baseball catcher for the Miami Marlins of Major League Baseball (MLB).
-He made his MLB debut with the Pittsburgh Pirates in 2016.
-In 2021, Stallings won the Gold Glove Award and Fielding Bible Award.
-After the 2021 season, the Pirates traded Stallings to Miami.
+Jacob Daniel Stallings (born December 22, 1989) is an American professional baseball catcher who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Pittsburgh Pirates, Miami Marlins, Colorado Rockies, and Baltimore Orioles.
+Stallings made his MLB debut in 2016.
+In 2021, he won the Gold Glove Award and Fielding Bible Award.

 Amateur career

-Stallings attended Brentwood Academy in Brentwood, Tennessee, and the University of North Carolina at Chapel Hill, where he played college baseball for the North Carolina Tar Heels.
+Stallings attended Brentwood Academy in Brentwood, Tennessee, and the University of North Carolina, where he played college baseball for the Tar Heels.
 In 2009 and 2010, he played collegiate summer baseball with the Chatham Anglers of the Cape Cod Baseball League.
-The Cincinnati Reds selected Stallings in the 42nd round of the 2011 MLB draft, but he did not sign, and returned to North Carolina for his senior year.
-The Pittsburgh Pirates selected him in the seventh round of the 2012 MLB draft and he signed.
+The Cincinnati Reds selected Stallings in the 42nd round of the 2011 MLB draft, but he did not sign and returned to North Carolina for his senior year.